Headaches in children factsheet

 • causes vomiting

-• happens every day, all through the day
+• happens all day, every day

 • walking differently